 These exemptions can make your home more affordable and attractive to potential buyers, particularly if those buyers are disabled veterans themselves or understand the value of these benefits.
 Therefore, if you’re a disabled veteran, it’s crucial to understand your eligibility for these exemptions and to apply for them before selling your home.
 Always consult with a tax professional or your local tax authority to ensure you’re taking full advantage of these benefits.

-What Makes Property Taxes Go Up
+Why Property Taxes Go Up

 Property Value Appraisal